 After determining the amount of energy that SDG&E's bundled load customers will require in 2022, I then proceeded to develop a forecast of the supply resources that will be needed to meet that demand.
-To quantify the generation associated with the supply resources, I used the Plexos production cost model.
-Inputs to this model include the characteristics of the various generation resources, including heat rate, variable Operating and Maintenance ("O&M") costs, other factors that impact the plant's dispatch, and natural gas and electric market prices.
-The natural gas and electric market price forecasts were derived using a recent (March 1, 2021) assessment of 2022 market prices.
-I then ran the model which simulates a least-cost dispatch of the portfolio of SDG&E's resources for every hour of 2022.
-The supply resources fall into the following five categories.
+To quantify the generation associated with the supply resources, I used the Plexos PLEXOS production cost modeloptimization software.
+Inputs to this model include the characteristics of the various generation resources, including capacity, heat rate, operating constraints, variable Operating and Maintenance ("O&M") costs, and other factors that impact the each plant's dispatch, and natural gas and electric market prices.
+The natural gas and electric market price forecasts were derived using a recent (March 1October 6, 2021) assessment of 2022 market prices.
+I then ran (The model which simulates a least-cost dispatch of the portfolio of SDG&E's resources for every hour of 2022 to serve load.
+The supply resources fall into the following fourfive categories.